andresbasilea/Sysyphus/content/Data Engineering/Projects/Realtime Voting System.md

 - Streamlit for live tracking of the results & data visualization
 ### Creating the application

-Using Python Virtual Environment for installing all the Packages.
+Using Python [[Python Virtual Environment vs Conda Environment|virtual environment]] installing all the Packages.
-- Creating a *main.py* file for creating the required PostgreSQL tables and of Kafka topic.
+- Added *main.py* file for creating the required PostgreSQL tables and of Kafka topic.
 Logic to consume votes and produce data.
 	- `pip install` `psycopg2-binary` to access PostgreSQL
 	- `pip install` `confluent_kafka` to communicate with Kafka
 	- `pip install` `simplejson` for JSON serialization.